i-Molecule/OrgNet/ThermoNet-like/README.md

 ## Usage

-To look at usage example of OrgNet see Tutorial.ipynb in /Notebooks/
+To look at usage see example.ipynb in /Notebooks/

 ## Training